rakhirawat1/Warehouse-System/SETUP.md

 pnpm install
 ```

-(Not needed for the Full Docker option.)
+(Not needed for the [Full Docker option](#full-docker-option) — dependencies
+are installed inside the Docker image instead.)

 ---